Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Handling and Stability

-When it comes to the impact of aspect ratio on performance, one of the key factors to consider is handling and stability.
+When it comes to the of aspect ratio on performance, one of the key factors to consider is handling and stability.
 The aspect ratio of a tire plays a significant role in how the tire interacts with the road surface, affecting the overall handling of the vehicle.
 A lower aspect ratio typically means a wider tire, which can result in improved handling and responsiveness.
 This is because a wider tire provides more contact with the road, allowing for better grip and control around corners.
 On the other hand, a higher aspect ratio tire may provide a smoother ride but could sacrifice some of the handling capabilities.

 In terms of stability, the aspect ratio also plays a crucial role.
 A tire with a lower aspect ratio tends to have less sidewall flex, which can enhance stability, especially at higher speeds.
 This means that the vehicle will feel more planted on the road, reducing the likelihood of swaying or bouncing.
 On the other hand, a higher aspect ratio tire may offer a more cushioned ride but could potentially compromise stability, particularly during quick maneuvers or sudden stops.